 Sanctions do not apply if the parent country of the entity has received an exemption under Section 1245 of P.L.
 112-81-an exemption earned for "significantly reducing" oil purchases from Iran.
 (See below for more information on the Section 1245 sanctions and exemption process.)
+A law cannot be amended by executive order and E.O.
+13622 does not amend ISA.

+Sanctions on Dealings with Iran in Precious Metals.
 Section 5 of E.O.
-13622 also blocks U.S.-based property of individuals or firms determined to have provided financial support to NIOC, NICO, or the Central Bank of Iran, or to have helped Iran purchase U.S. bank notes or precious metals-thereby affecting foreign firms that transfer gold or other precious metals to Iran in exchange for oil.
+13622 also blocks U.S.based property of individuals or firms determined to have provided financial support to NIOC, NICO, or the Central Bank of Iran, or to have helped Iran purchase U.S. bank notes or precious metals.
+The section therefore affects foreign firms that transfer gold or other precious metals to Iran in exchange for oil or any other product.
+A June 3, 2013, executive order (Section 16) further expanded this latter provision to include stones or jewels, in addition to precious metals.